How to Change Your Mouse Speed in Windows 10

-Unfortunately, a lot of people just leave their mouse settings at the defaults and adjust their workflow to the computer’s settings – which is crazy.
-The computer is there for you, not the other way around, so let’s get that mouse performing the way you want it to.
+Amazingly, millions of computer users simply leave their mouse settings at the defaults and adjust their workflow to the computer’s settings.
+That’s crazy in our book – computers are here for us, ot us for the computers.
+Let’s get that mouse performing the way you want it to.
 In this article, I will show you how to set all your mouse performance characteristics, including the mouse pointer speed, in Windows 10.
+(Don’t despair, Mac lovers – we also have an article for you, too.)

 We’ve come a long way from the days of the first computer mouse, all the way back in 1964.
 That clunky roller-based monster was an amazing conceptual advance in user input, but not something anybody would want to use – which is why the first genuinely popular consumer computer mouse didn’t come around until the release of the Apple Macintosh twenty years later.